-Hi everyone!
-In my last post, I visited Disneyland for Pixar Fest.
+Previously, I visited Disneyland for Pixar Fest.
 A few weeks after that, I went to Universal Studios for one of my best friend’s birthday.
-We went to Universal Studios on the first day of fall, to be exact.
+We went to Universal Studios on the first day of fall.
 What better way to spend the autumnal equinox than at Universal Studios?
 And especially the Wizarding World of Harry Potter?!
 Halloween Horror Nights had already started but we opted out of it.
 Instead, we decided to spend a little more money on Universal Express passes so we wouldn’t waste our time waiting in long lines.
 And it was well worth it!
 We were able to get on a majority of the rides and attractions.
 Keep reading to see exactly how we spent the first day of fall at Universal Studios!

 First Day of Fall at Universal Studios

 From left to right is Andy, Sindy (the birthday girl), Johny, and me.
 Since Universal Studios closes at 6pm for Halloween Horror Nights, we wanted to arrive as soon as the park opened.
 That way, we could make the most out of our day!

 According to a Buzzfeed article, it’s best to visit the Wizarding World of Harry Potter as early as possible because it gets busy around lunchtime.
 So as soon as we got into the park, we went straight to the Wizarding World of Harry Potter.
 And of course, we had to stop in Hogsmeade for some butterbeers!

 Onwards to Hogwarts!

 While waiting in line for Harry Potter and the Forbidden Journey, I had to take advantage of the photo op.
 One thing I absolutely had to do before the day ended was to take a picture in front of Hogwarts Castle while wearing my House colors.
 Go Ravenclaw!